 An extraordinary ally

-The results of this study come at a crucial time in this pandemic.
+The findings of this study come at a pivotal time in this pandemic.
 A device that instantly quantifies the immune response is critical.

 Rapid diagnosis for the treatment and prevention of communicable diseases is a public health concern beyond the current pandemic.
 The biosensor can be used for the rapid detection of biomarkers for other infectious agents such as Ebola, HIV and Zika.